Manufacturing USA Annual Report, 2018

 Three federal agencies — Defense, Commerce, and Energy — would stand up a network of manufacturing institutes with the goal of developing new ideas, technology, and methods to strengthen American manufacturing.

-The City of Chicago marshalled support for the bid and, along with the State of Illinois, provided much of the funding for the build out of nearly 100,000 square feet of space for MxD’s offices, events and factory floor.
+The City of Chicago marshalled support for the bid and, along with the State of Illinois, provided much of the funding for the build out of a vacant windows and doors factory, transforming the space into MxD’s offices, events and factory floor.

-Since its founding, the institute has awarded more than $90 million to more than 60 research and development projects across 35 states.
-Further, about 12,000 guests visit each year for tours and meetings.
+Since its founding, the institute has awarded more than $120 million to more than 85 research and development projects across 35 states.
+Further, about 12,000 guests visit each year for tours and meetings in a typical year.

 In recent years, MxD has broadened its focus from research and development to include projects that are much closer to implementation.
 For instance, Dow, Microsoft, ITAMCO, and two universities are teaming up to build a supply chain risk alert system that will warn manufacturers of delays caused by emergencies, weather, or natural disasters.